igorcasmarques/igorcasmarques.github.io/my-story/3-mission-year-two.md

 "I used to be gay, you know.
 I know how you guys feel about gays," he said.
 The Church had been on the news recently for sponsoring ads in support of [Proposition 8](https://library.law.howard.edu/civilrightshistory/lgbtq/prop8), which banned same-sex marriage in California that year.
 "But I grew out of that," he continued.
 "As soon as I tried ladies, I realized I really, really liked them."
 He the described how he had met his wife, who was upstairs, in graphic detail.

 I didn't feel threatened by that man, but I did feel icky after the visit.
-Thankfully, later that day we found a nice Honduran family and made baleadas with them.
+I soon felt better when later that day we found a nice Honduran family and made baleadas with them.
 They were modest and kind and sharing a meal with them restored my spirit.

 ## Princeton